 Suspender Conveyor Separators are designed to effectively remove ferrous metals from material transport flows, ensuring processing equipment is free of ‘tramp’ metals.
 Operated through electromagnets, the deep-reaching coil design effectively penetrates all ferrous contaminants to ensure a clean processing line.

-The belt is designed with self-discharge, allowing for automatic removal of ferrous content and preventing the need to manually clean.
+The belt is designed with self-discharge, allowing for the automatic removal of ferrous content and preventing the need to manually clean.

 Benefits of Magnetic Separators